 BSc (Hons) Psychology

-BPP University College's BSc Psychology honours degree (C800) is primarily for those intending to become practising psychologists.
+BPP University's BSc Psychology honours degree (C800) is primarily for those intending to become practising psychologists.
 It provides you with a sound foundation in all the key areas of psychology and specialist fields including cognitive, biological, developmental, social, clinical and health, organisational, forensic and neuroscience.

 The programme is designed with a focus on theory and empirical research and with the view to cover the field of psychology as widely as possible.
 The overarching aim of the programme is to provide you with knowledge and understanding of the core areas of psychology to more advanced specialist fields and application.